rrquizon1/I2C-Master-Bit-bang-using-Raspberry-Pi-5/README.md

 This example uses lgpiod library so make sure to install it:
     sudo apt-get install gpiod libgpiod-dev

-The main.c file can be modified to send commands to your target slave.
+For lgpiod documentation, you can check here: https://libgpiod-dlang.dpldocs.info/gpiod.html The main.c file can be modified to send commands to your target slave.

 This design is portable to older Raspberry Pi boards.
 Just change the chip number below with the appropriate chip number for your board: